-PICSEL sets the frequency level based on three state variables: f, the current CPU frequency; μ{APC} , APC in the last time interval; and μ{APR} , APR in the last time interval.
+PICSEL decides on the frequency level by using three state variables: f, the current CPU frequency; μ{APC} , APC in the last time interval; and μ{APR} , APR in the last time interval.
 Pixel data are measured at fixed sampling frequency and stored to a file by a background process.
 Adaptation is controlled by three constant parameters: ρ , the APC change threshold; γ , the APR change threshold; and α , the threshold difficulty level corresponding to each frequency state.

 PICSEL can either be in the initialization or the control state.
 The idea in the initialization stage is to capture information about the APC and APR values observed at the highest frequency.
 These values will be used as a base case for comparison during the control stage to make throttling decisions.
-Therefore, during initialization, the CPU frequency is set at the highest value $f{\rm max}$ for a time interval $T{\rm init}$.
-The APC and APR values of the system over the time interval $T{\rm init}$ are obtained from the background process and initialized as APC{init} and APR{init}.
-PICSEL then enters the control state in which, at the end of each time interval $T{\rm i}$, the APC and APR of the system over the last interval are obtained from the background process.
+Therefore, during initialization, the CPU frequency is set at the highest value f{max} for a time interval T{init} .
+The APC and APR values of the system over the time interval T{init} are obtained from the background process and initialized as APC{init} and APR{init}.
+PICSEL then enters the control state where at the end of each time interval T_i , the APC and APR of the system over the last interval are obtained from the background process.
 PICSEL then makes a decision as follows: